 Eventually, the hero comes to defeat the bad guy, but not without experiencing a literal or figurative death and rebirth that transforms their view of the world.
 Now that the hero has a new mindset, they strive to atone for their past mistakes and eventually return to the world they once knew to live out their days.

 Why does it make bestsellers?
 From ghosts and aliens to Hobbits and White Walkers, we humans love to imagine that there is more to our world than meets the eye.
 The Hero's Journey allows us to live vicariously through the characters in our book.
 Besides, who doesn't love a good adventure?

-Hey!
 Remember this term from our Plotters and Pansters post?
-If you're behind, here's the scoop.
+Here's the scoop.
 In Media Res is a Latin term meaning "into the middle of things".
 Simply put, it's a plot structure that begins in the middle of the story.
 But this plot structure won't work for any old book.
 In Media Res is best reserved for action-heavy novels like thrillers, mysteries, and horror.

 What is it?
 Don't confuse In Media Res with simply opening the first chapter with action.
 In Media Res specifically means that the novel begins in the middle of the story, usually at the second or third crisis, though sometimes in between the action.

 The plot still has an upward trajectory with exposition sprinkled throughout, but the beginning of the story is often told through flashbacks or in conversations.
 After several more crises, the protagonist faces the climactic action, which is followed by the falling action and resolution.

 A popular example would be many murder-mystery novels, where the killer has already committed the crime (which would be a crisis point), and the story flashes backwards to what lead up to the crime while also moving forward as someone tries to solve the case.